 The list of key features is endless (I removed 90% of it from the screenshot.)

 Right after that, we find the usual social proof with G2 badges.
 They are okay, but I would add some more social proof.
 Those badges are shown on almost every SaaS pricing page nowadays.
 I don’t find it really differentiating.

 What’s the best pricing page example that inspires you?

-We’re at the end of this round up of the best pricing page examples I had in my collection.
-I could go on an on with another 50 pages… but honestly I don’t think they would add a lot to the conversation.
+We’re at the end of this round-up of the best pricing page examples I had in my collection.
+I could go on and on with another 50 pages… but honestly, I don’t think they would add a lot to the conversation.